Joseph Lippens: Start of the Congo Arab War

 In 1892, after suffering an early defeat, Gongo Lutete betrayed Sefu bin Hamid and defected to the Force Publique.
 In response to this, Sefu put the Resident of Kasongo, Lieutenant Joseph Lippens, and his adjunct, Sergeant Henri De Bruyne, under house arrest.
 Sefu urged for a renegotiation of the borders of his territories and demanded Francis Dhanis to deliver him Gongo Lutete through a prisoner exchange.
 De Bruyne was escorted to Francis Dhanis on 15 November to inform him of Sefu's demands.
 Dhanis refused to agree to these terms and De Bruyne returned to Kasongo.
 This was considered by Sefu bin Hamid as an act of war.

-Sefu crossed the Lomami River with 10,000 men—some 500 Zanzibari officers and the rest Congolese—and set up two forts on the Lomami River, where he was attacked by the Force Publique and eventually was forced to retreat.
+Sefu crossed the Lomami River with 10,000 men—some 500 Zanzibari officers and the rest Congolese—and set up two forts on the Lomami River, where he was attacked on 26 November by the Force Publique and eventually was forced to retreat, after a battle which inflicted approximately 3000 casualties.
 In retaliation, Lippens and De Bruyne were killed in Kasongo, on the first of December, 1892.
+Their hands were cut off and De Bruyne was cut to pieces.
 After the capture of Kasongo 22 April 1893, the Force Publique discovered the graves of Lippens and De Bruyne.
 They also found the diaries of Emin Pasha, which indicated that he was killed on 23 October 1892.